 The Grenfell Tower Fire

 This terrible tower block fire in June 2017 caused many to ask whether building deregulation, and reduced inspection and enforcement, may have led to the initial fire spreading in such a devastating way.
 A detailed examination of the issues will be found here, updated from time to time as more facts and analysis become available.
+See also the Fire Brigade Union's thorough and detailed paper arguing that the tragedy was ultimately caused by political decisions driven by an agenda of cuts, deregulation and privatisation.

 Regulation and Disruptive Innovation